“The Fitbit Versa 2 has excellent battery life, but important fitness insights are locked behind a subscription.”

 For iPhone owners, that’s an easy answer — the Apple Watch is a much better alternative.
 Better yet, Apple has dropped the price on the Series 3 to $200, and it’s still an excellent contender despite coming out in 2017.
 You’ll have deeper smartphone support with your iPhone, GPS built-in, and access to a number of third-party fitness programs and tracking apps.
 The only downside?
 There’s no native sleep tracking, and the watch will require charging at the end of each day.

 If you splurge on the new Apple Watch Series 5, you’ll get an always-on display, better battery life, and even a built-in compass, but there’s still no sleep tracking.
+We also have a head-to-head comparison of the Apple Watch Series 5 vs. Fitbit Versa 2.
+If you’re stuck between the Fitbit Versa 3 and the Fitbit Versa 2, check out if we think the newer version is better than the older one.

 How long will it last?